 In a triumphant manner he stated, "Wrong!"
 He paused for effect, then said, "The rule states you should parallel ship's power with shore-power during transfer."
 Being the smart ass that I was, I challenged him to prove it, knowing down deep that he'd fail, and I would have the last laugh.

-Once again, knowing he had me right where he wanted me, he reply, "Keep reading."
+Once again, knowing he had me right where he wanted me, he replied, "Keep reading."

 I did read further, Oops, "except for short intervals while transferring power."
 To reiterate, it stated, "Never parallel with shore-power, except for short intervals while transferring power."
 I accepted my defeat with elation.
 It was a loss that turned into a great win for me.
 It was one of the great moments in my naval career it was enlightenment.
 I learned a few things that day, most of which should be obvious, nevertheless, I'll include them at the end.

 Although I believe I've made my point, there were a few more things I got out of this issue that are worthy of sharing.

 Several years later I advanced to Warrant Officer and was assigned to Fleet Training Group, Gitmo.
 As a Warrant Officer, I was a team training leader for assigned ships.
 My role was to meet and guide the ship's Chief Engineer through the training.
 Although not a specific part of my job, I was still on my crusade.
 During my meetings with the ship's engineer, I would ask how they switched from shore to ships power.
 With rare exception, they said they would turn one off and then the other on.
 I asked, "Why not parallel?"
-You know what they told me, "It's against the rules: never parallel with shore power, it's in the Bureau of Ship manual."
+You know what they told me, "It's against the rules: never parallel with shore-power, it's in the Bureau of Ships manual."
 I would whip out my always-ready-to-show copy of said manual and show them what the rule really said.